 If you are planning a different route that has not been approved, you would need to obtain permission from the Department of Motor Vehicles in each respective state.
 This is usually done in conjunction with an engineer.

-Depending on the method of transport, as well as the size of the crane, escort vehicles may be needed to get from point A to point B. This is another consideration to bear in mind, as it could add considerably to your overall cost of hauling.
+Depending on the method of transport and the size of the crane, escort vehicles may be needed to get from point A to point B. This is another consideration to bear in mind, as it could considerably increase the overall cost of hauling.

-When hauling internationally, it's necessary to consult the relevant governing body at the destination site to comply with the country's overweight and oversized vehicle relocating regulations.
+When hauling internationally, it's necessary to consult the relevant governing body at the destination site to comply with the country's overweight and oversized vehicle relocation regulations.

 While relocating heavy equipment, securing the load correctly and according to standards is vital.
-Not only does this ensure the safety of the expensive equipment, but it also contributes to the well-being of the highway network and other road users.
+This ensures the safety of the expensive equipment and contributes to the well-being of the highway network and other road users.

-The materials most commonly used to tie a crane onto a hauling vehicle include chains, straps made of polyester or nylon, steel cables, and ratchet straps or load binders.
-The latter prevents excessive movement while relocating so that damage to the crane is prevented.
+The materials most commonly used to tie a crane onto a hauling vehicle include chains, polyester or nylon straps, steel cables, and ratchet straps or load binders.
+The latter prevents excessive movement while relocating, preventing damage to the crane.

 Dunnage materials are also required to facilitate equal weight distribution and increase safety during shifting.